Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

 Laneway suites are especially popular in Toronto and other dense urban areas because they make better use of existing lots.
 However, the project must be carefully planned to meet zoning, access, servicing, fire access, and building permit requirements.

 Renotec helps homeowners review their property, understand the permit process, plan the budget, and manage the construction of custom laneway suites in Toronto and the GTA.
+If your property does not work for a laneway suite, another option may be a garage conversion contractor service or a custom addition.

 Whether you want a rental unit, a family suite, or a backyard investment property, we help you plan the project properly before construction begins.